WarutaShinken/lotus-blockchain_BAREBONE_v1.5.0/README.md

-# Contains the v1.5.0 chia-blockchain base code, with the lotus fork customizations.
+# Contains the v1.5.0 <PUSSY2> base code, with the lotus fork customizations.